wazuh/wazuh-documentation/source/user-manual/capabilities/sec-config-assessment/what_is_it.rst

 Policies for the SCA module are written in YAML format.
 This that was chosen due having human readability in mind, which allows users to quickly understand and write their own policies or extend the existing ones to fit their needs.
-Furthermore, Wazuh is distributed with a set of policies, most of them based on the CIS benchmarks, a well establish standard for host hardening.
+Furthermore, Wazuh is distributed with a set of policies, most of them based on the CIS benchmarks, a well-established standard for host hardening.

 Overview of an SCA check